--Will not intervene in the substance of the dispute.
+-A neutral person will not intervene in the substance of the dispute.

--Have no relationship or equal objective relationship (free of gossip) with all parties involved.
+-A neutral person will have no relationship or equal objective relationship (free of gossip) with all parties involved.

--Will not attempt to alter perceived power balance differences.
+-A neutral person will not attempt to alter perceived power balance differences.

-Neutrality as impartiality, which holds that one should be free of bias and should set aside his or her opinions, feelings, and agendas.
+Neutrality as impartiality–which holds that one should be free of bias and should set aside his or her opinions, feelings and agendas.

-Neutrality as equidistance, which focuses on the idea that one should try to give equal consideration to each side.
+Neutrality as equidistance— which focuses on the idea that one should try to give equal consideration to each side.

-Neutrality as a practice in discourse.
-One is supposed to shape problems in ways that give all speakers a chance to tell their story in a way that does not contribute to their own marginalization.
+Neutrality as a practice in discourse— One is supposed to shape problems in ways that give all speakers a chance to tell their story in a way that does not contribute to their own marginalization.

 It should lack a bias toward the parties and or a lack of knowledge of the issue in its entirety.
 One’s actions should reflect one’s words when attempting to use the term “neutral”.

-An impartial person is more concerned with his/her own personal growth.
-An impartial person then by definition likes the challenge require to accept the personality differences with another party.
-Example: If I have a friend whose friendship I value and/or our personalities are alike, and my friend has a problem with someone else, I can either choose not to ever partake in any type of conversation about the third party which I know nothing about, or I can choose to be impartial and treat both parties equally.
-Now my friend may not like my choice, however through such action I am not only putting myself in a position of growth but also helping my friend to grow mentally.
+An impartial person is more concerned with his or her own personal growth.
+An impartial person by definition likes the challenge required to accept differences regarding a person or argument Example: Let’s say I have a friend whose friendship I value and our personalities are alike, yet my friend has a problem with someone else.
+I can either choose not to ever partake in any type of conversation about the third party which I know nothing about or I can choose to be impartial and treat both parties equally.
+My friend may not like my choice, however through such action I am not only putting myself in a position of growth but also helping my friend to grow mentally.
 I am therefore helping my friend to step out of the victim role, setting clear cut boundaries so my friend may understand I will not listen to any direct or indirect gossip about someone else without the other person being present.

-I leave you with a quote by John Vice :”Neutrality is not something to be given an explicit and essential definition.
+“Neutrality is not something to be given an explicit and essential definition.
 Neutrality is not an essence; it is an absence.
 We must dance around it with enough synonyms and examples to be able to recognize when it ain’t present.”